sudeepdevops/git/README.md

 Git and Linux are like oceans, infinite things are there to learn.
 Both of them are created by the same person : Linux Torvalds
 ```
+### Practice
+Move to folder to be tagged
+$ cd sudedevops/ansible
+List the tags already present
+$ git tag -l
+Choose the release number and tag them locally
+$ git tag 0.0.2
+Push them to repo
+$ git push --tags
+View the list of tags to confirm
+$ git tag -l